Mtillmann/jpeg-xmp-writer/readme.md

-# JPEG-XMP-WRITER
+# jpeg-xmp-writer

 A very simple library to write XMP metadata to JPEG files in the browser.
+Based on [Simon Boddy's xmp-jpeg](https://github.com/bbsimonbb/xmp-jpeg/).

 ## Installation